 - Public sector mobile applications by 23rd June 2021

 The law now requires councils to ensure accessibility compliance.
-Register a place today and discover some hints and tips with you to help you to achieve WCAG 2.1 AA compliance and increase your council's web accessibility.
+Watch today and discover some hints and tips with you to help you to achieve WCAG 2.1 AA compliance and increase your council's web accessibility.